Villarreal Offensive: The battle

 The Republicans, led by the General Francisco Llano de la Encomienda, assembled nineteen infantry battalions, six batteries and some armoured vehicles.
 The morale of the Basque troops was high, but they had virtually no air support and only a few field guns.
 Furthermore, before the offensive, one nationalist reconnaissance aircraft from Burgos, spotted the Republican force.
 Opposing them, the Nationalists had one company of Requetes, two infantry battalions, one machine-gun section and an artillery battery in Villarreal.

-The offensive started on 30 November, and the Basques occupy the mountains around Vitoria, surrounded Villarreal (3 km from Vitoria) and their artillery shelled it, but they could not occupy the town.
+The offensive started on 30 November, and the Basques occupied the mountains around Vitoria, surrounded Villarreal (3 km from Vitoria) and their artillery shelled it, but they could not occupy the town.
 The Nationalist troops repulsed the attacks of the Republican troops and the Basques suffered high losses (1,000 dead).
-Furthermore, Nationalist reinforces led by the Colonel Camilo Alonso Vega, reached the town.
+Furthermore, Nationalist reinforcements led by Colonel Camilo Alonso Vega, reached the town.
 On 13 and 18 December, the Basques launched new attacks against the town, but both of them were beaten off by the Nationalist troops.
 On 18 December, the Nationalists, started a counter-offensive and ended the siege of the town.
-By the 24 December the battle ended.
+By 24 December the battle had ended.